 On the job, I track arms transfers, training programs, exercises, bases, and security threats around the region.
 I do it from a human rights perspective: I want to know what U.S. activities with Latin American military and police forces might pose a risk (inadvertent, I hope) to those countries’ citizens, upset fragile civil-military relations, or exacerbate conflicts.
 I also want to know when things are working.
 When they are not—or when the potential for harm is too great—we work with allies in Congress and elsewhere to stop or to condition them.

 It’s a fun job.
 I get to do original research and write.
 I get to travel a lot.
-(I’ve been to Colombia at least 70 times since 1998.)
+(I’ve been to Colombia about 80 times since 1998.)
+I do a lot of work at the U.S.-Mexico border, tracking abuse and accountability at our Border Oversight website.
 I get to code and blog.
 I get to meet and work with some very brave and brilliant people.
 I get to lobby Congress and even testify in hearings once in a while.
 I get to speak before audiences, teach students, and talk to reporters.
 Oh, and I get to raise money to pay for all of this.

 The job has taken me especially to Colombia and Mexico, the number-one and number-two military-aid recipients in the hemisphere during my 20-plus years of working in this area.
 In Colombia, I’ve gotten to know very well the conflict and the recent efforts to end it peacefully.
 In Mexico, I’ve gotten to know border security and migration.
 I depend on my great staff to keep a close eye on Central America, where I started working in the mid-1990s and where U.S. aid has been increasing again.

 In Washington, I get classified as a “liberal” because I believe human rights are centrally important and that non-military solutions usually show more promise.
+It seems insulting to conservatives to say they don’t share such views, but that’s how it often plays out.
 I prefer to say I value truth, I worry that inequality (of opportunity, ethnic, racial, gender) is holding us back as a civilization and even pushing us toward barbarism, and that government can help, up to a point.

 What else?
 I live and work in Washington.
 I’ve been married to my wife, a federal government employee, since 2002 (and we’ve been together since grad school, in 1993; her views are not necessarily reflected here).
-I have a great daughter who goes to middle school just a few blocks from my office.
+I have a great daughter who goes to college in Massachusetts.
 I went to Hampshire College for undergrad (1988-1992) and then to Yale University for an M.A. in International Relations (1992-1994).

 But seriously, enough about me, I’m bored.
 If you can really stand to know more, here’s how to contact me.